Upogebia pugettensis (Dana, 1852)

 Habitat: Mud flats

-In a study in Oregon's Yaquina Bay where Upogebia pugettensis is very abundant, 57% of males and 80% of females were infested with the parasitic, blood-sucking bopyrid isopod Orthione griffinis (Smith et al., 2008) Infestation was especially prevalent among larger Upogebia and in females.
+In an earlier study in Oregon's Yaquina Bay where Upogebia pugettensis is very abundant, 57% of males and 80% of females were infested with the parasitic, blood-sucking bopyrid isopod Orthione griffinis (Smith et al., 2008) Infestation was especially prevalent among larger Upogebia and in females.
 Infested hosts were an average of 7.8% lower weight than similar-sized uninfested hosts.
 Burrowing by the species increased remineralization of carbon compounds in the sediment by up to 2.9 times, ammonification by up to 7 times, nitrification by 3 to 9 times, denitrification by up to 4 times, and up to a 15-fold increase in flux of dissolved inorganic nitrogen.

 |Main Page||Alphabetic Index||Systematic Index||Glossary|